 When one reaches a certain age, they usually stop working, take up hobbies or causes and travel.
 I recently watched a vlog interview of a young writer and her B&B host.
 They spoke of an older woman who started a vineyard at the age of 80.
 I was inspired because I had always had a dream, but I was feeling a bit inadequate having failed to implement it.
 I am still working part time as a holistic wellness practitioner at the age of 68.
 Most of my clients recover and then I need new clients to maintain an income.
 In this day and age of instant internet information, social media, and the marketing savvy of the youth; the wisdom and experience of the elders and use of unprocessed herbs, is seldom the ‘go to’ that it was in previous decades.
 I have experienced and seen incredible recovery in clients based on nutritional therapy, botanical detoxification therapy, energy therapies, art therapy and body, mind and spirit mindfulness therapies.

 My dream has always been to combine all of these at a destination fitting of the combined therapy experience.
-My planned escape to the farmacy garden and apothecary shed is that dream in the making.
-I, like my fellow patron, Stephanie Jarvis of Chateau de Lalande in France and the Chateau Diaries fame, am looking for like-minded people to share in this dream with me, either virtually or literally, boots on the ground in the future when there is work to be done.
-My garden plot is very small at present but I will be relocating soon to allow for a larger farmacy garden, although this is not about garden size, it is about the farmacy experience and education concept; blooming were we are planted, and escaping to and experiencing botanically inspired spaces and activities.
+My planned escape to the farmacy garden, apothecary and experiences are that dream in the making.
+I, like my fellow patron, Stephanie Jarvis of Chateau de Lalande in France and the Chateau Diaries fame, am looking for like-minded people to share in this dream with me virtually.
+My garden plots are very small at present but it is not about garden size, it is about the farmacy experience and education concept; blooming were we are planted, and escaping to and experiencing botanically inspired spaces and activities.
 The escape to the farmacy experience of escaping to nature or the garden dispenses body, mind and spirit benefits!
 Join me as I share my many botanically inspired ‘escapes to the farmacy’.

 My desire to share and educate about the healing power of plants, and my Dutch roots, are itching to get back to the bounty of the earth that my grandparents immersed themselves in as farmers when they, and my family, immigrated to Canada in the early 50’s.
-My farmacy garden plot and apothecary shed will be a working culmination of ideas, expertise, medicinal plants and healing therapies from ‘God’s Farmacy’ advocates of the past.
+My farmacy garden plots, apothecary and holistic counselling are a working culmination of ideas, expertise, medicinal plants and healing therapies from ‘God’s Farmacy’ advocates of the past.
 In the midst of these challenging times, the brutal reality that alternative healing strategies may also be needed to protect and save lives, makes my quest to get started even more fervent.

 “Care for your garden that was planted by the gift of God, and be on your guard that its herbs do not wither.”
 Hildegard von Bingen

 The garden picture is the Hildegard medicinal herb garden of the Hildegard Forum of the Sisters of the Cross on the Bingen Rochusberg.
 Hildegard of Bingen (1098-1179) was a mystic, scholar, prophet, composer, moralist, herbalist and scientist.
 She tended the gardens at Rupertsberg monastery and studied herbs extensively, understanding their medicinal healing properties.
 You are invited to become a farmacy member and receive my monthly post featuring many of Hildegard and Treben’s health promoting plants or medicinal herbs, as well as other botanically inspired and dispensed body, mind and spirit benefits.
 I will include any scientific research information where available.
 The use of medicinal botanicals is under researched and under used.
 A group of physicians treated victims of the 1918 influenza pandemic with botanical medicines and the treatments were very successful.